-The word noise is derived from a Latin word ‘Nausea’ which means sickness in which one feels the need to vomit.
+The word noise is derived from the Latin word ‘Nausea’, which means sickness in which one feels the need to vomit.
 Noise is the unpleasant and undesirable sound which leads to discomfort in human beings.
 The intensity of sound is measured in decibels (dB).
-The faintest sound which can be heard by the Human ear is 1 Db.
+The faintest sound that the human ear can hear is 1 Db.
 Due to increasing noise around the civilizations, noise pollution has become a matter of concern.
-Some of its major causes are vehicles, aircraft, industrial machines, loudspeakers, crackers, etc. Some other appliances also contribute to noise pollution like television, transistor, radio, etc. when used at high volume.
+Some of its major causes are vehicles, aircraft, industrial machines, loudspeakers, crackers, etc. When used at high volume, some other appliances also contribute to noise pollution, like television, transistor, radio, etc.